herzbube/littlego-usermanual/littlego-usermanual/content/_index.md

     title: iPhone user interface after first launch
 ---

 Little Go is an iOS application that lets you play the game of Go on the iPhone or iPad.
 This is the user manual for Little Go.
+It has last been updated for version 2.1 of the app.

 Use the main menu on the left to navigate through the app features in a structured way.
 As an alternative you find below the screen you see when you launch the app for the first time, annotated with some links you can follow to get a quick overview.